BakkerGames/GRIFTools/README.md

 # GRIFTools

+> [!NOTE]
+> GRIFTools is still in active development, so expect certain features to change or disappear as development continues.

 GRIFTools is a library containing the GROD, DAGS, and GrodDataIO classes used by GRIF and similar projects.
 Putting them together in a single library simplifies development and distribution.

 # GROD - Game Resource Overlay Dictionary